dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 - a runtime page with scheduler state, timing, store, and executor metadata
 - an instances page with scheduler identity and heartbeat freshness for the current process
 - a timeline page that previews upcoming run times across all tasks
+- an events page for scheduler and task events observed by the dashboard process
 - an audit page for dashboard create/update/run/pause/resume/remove actions
 - grouped navigation for operation and review pages
 - a task list with search, state/executor/trigger filters, sortable views, and last run status